AlokD123/SportsCast/README.md

 ## How to Use

-For the less programmatically-inclined, the API may be tested using the following (bare-bones) web application:
+One way the API may be tested is using the following (bare-bones) web application:

 http://54.144.151.41:8501

 Note that this application is only available for a limited time to conserve AWS resources.

-The expected usage for target users (application developers) is a REST API endpoint.
+The expected usage for target users (application developers) is as a REST API endpoint.
 When the API is available, POST requests may be sent in any terminal to obtain the forecast for a player.
 This is as shown below:

 ```bash
 curl -i --header "Content-Type: application/json"  --request POST --data '[<player_name>,<num_games>]' https://ya9k6g79n3.execute-api.us-east-1.amazonaws.com/Prod/predict